 Law firms are entrusted with highly sensitive information about their clients.
 This means the need for effective data security is of critical importance.
 If big name brands that devote millions of dollars to data protection are being hacked, you can be sure that small to medium law firms are at risk.
 You practice law.
 This means you're likely not suitable to make decisions on how to protect your data.
 For most law firms, even those with internal IT teams, it makes sense to investigate outsourcing 24x7, proactive cybersecurity protection from cyber experts.

 We know that billable hours are key to a successful law firm.
 This means that any inefficiencies are unacceptable.
 New technology can help you maximize your billable hours, when implemented correctly.
 Advances in security, mobility, collaboration and efficiency are readily available, often via cloud-based solutions.
-Ask your IT consultant to help you wade through which options are best for your firm, including data back up and business continuity planning.
-Downtime is jaw-dropping expensive for a law firm, and something you want to avoid!
+Ask your IT consultant to help you wade through which options are best for your firm, including data backup and business continuity planning.
+Downtime is jaw-droppingly expensive for a law firm, and something you want to avoid!

 Law firms do not have a specific security standard that they must comply with, such as FISMA, PCI DSS, HIPAA, NIST or SOX.
 However, if you handle credit cards you must comply with PCI DSS.
 Do you handle clients that are subject to HIPAA?
 Are you aware of the privacy laws in your state?
 Meeting your legal and ethical requirements can be a bit of a quagmire.
 The bottom line is that the American Bar Association recommends the use of third-party security assessments to ensure you are doing due diligence when it comes to protecting highly sensitive information.

-A business advisory firm who provides a wide range of legal services were expanding quickly.
+A business advisory firm which provides a wide range of legal services was expanding quickly.